How to Write a Resignation Letter (2020 Update)

-Resigning from your job is never an easy thing to do, and it can be even harder to know what to write in your letter.
-Read about what to include here.
+Leaving your job isn't always easy, and it can be even harder to know what to write in your resignation letter.
+Find out more here.

-So you’ve decided it’s time to move on.
 Resigning from your job isn’t the easiest thing to do, but there’s definitely a right way to do it.
+Employees are often plagued with feelings of guilt, but it’s always better to bite the bullet and be honest with your employer.
 Whether you’ve been offered another job or you’ve decided to step back for a while, it’s important to try and leave your job on the best terms you can.
 The most important thing to do first off, is resign formally and properly.
-Formally resigning should be done in writing.
+Formally resigning should be done by having a conversation in person and providing your resignation in writing.
 This means that you have to write a resignation letter notifying your employer of your intentions.

 In this article, we’ll give you some tips on getting your resignation letter right, so you don’t burn any bridges on the way out.

 1. Keep it simple and professional